-The existing Master Plan /does not have an Historic Preservation Plan Element setting forth the applicable goals and objectives, criteria for historic designation, and specific properties of historic interest in the community.
-It is the intent of the Planning Board to fully develop and adopt such an Element, applicable at minimum to the Highlands Area.
-Until such time as that task is complete, the narrative herein shall serve as the Historic Preservation Plan Element.
+The existing Master Plan has/does not have an Historic Preservation Plan Element setting forth the applicable goals and objectives, criteria for historic designation, and specific properties of historic interest in the community.
+[If it has one: This Plan supplements the existing Element, as applicable to the Highlands Preservation Area, to include the additional information and goals and objectives listed below.]
+[If it does not: It is the intent of the Planning Board to consider fully develop and adopt such an Element, applicable at minimum to the Highlands Preservation Area.
+Until such time as that task is considered in more detail, complete, the narrative herein shall serve as the Historic Preservation Plan Element.]